-3.3.1 Cultivars
+3.4.1 Cultivars

 The main strawberry cultivars grown in Korea are Maehyang, Akihime, Seol-hyang, Seonhong, and Flamengo (QIA 2015b).
-Of these, Maehyang and Flamengo are the main export cultivars and it is expected that these are the main cultivars Korea intends to export to Australia.
-The characteristics of these two cultivars are described below.
+Of these, Maehyang and Flamengo are the main export cultivars.
+The characteristics of these two cultivars are described here.